rackerlabs/rackspace-how-to/content/dedicated-hosting/modify-an-access-lists-execution-order-with-firewall-manager-v2.md

     <img src="{% asset_path dedicated-hosting/firewall-manager-v2-access-list-rules/image-rules.png %}" />

-4. In the navigation pane on the left side of the panel, click the firewall for which you want to modify an access-list's rules execution order.
+4. In the navigation pane on the left side of the panel, click the firewall for which you want to modify the execution order of the access-list's rules.

 5. Click the gear icon next to the line number of the rule that you want to move, and select **Change Order**.

-6. Section the **Change order** option.
+6. Select the **Change order** option.

     <img src="{% asset_path dedicated-hosting/firewall-manager-v2-access-list-rules/image-line-number.png %}" />

-7. Specify the line number to move this entry to.
+7. Specify the line number to which to move this entry to.

    **Note:** Firewall Manager v2 does not allow you to place rules above the highest hidden Rackspace internal line.